 What is the difference between freelance vs. full-time?

 For many businesses, the decision to hire a freelancer or a full time employee can be very difficult.
+Similarly, workers can find it difficult to decide between working as freelancers or office employees.
 While both types of workers may have the ability to provide the same services, they have a few differences.
 Knowing these differences can help businesses make the best hiring decision.

 Let’s take a look at the differences between a freelance vs. full-time employees:

 A freelancer provides a particular type of service at a negotiated rate for a specific period of time.
 Usually, the business owner and the freelancer will sign a contract stating the details of the agreement.
 After the completion of the job, another contractual agreement may be made or both parties may decide to terminate the working relationship.
 On the other hand, full-time employees are hired for a long-term position and have better job security and stability.